Overview

 or a DATEX always command

-TypeScript currently does not support dynamic return types for JSX declarations.
-This means that all JSX-generated elements must be explicitly cast to the correct class.
-The same is true for elements created with the HTML function.
+TypeScript has no support for dynamic return types for JSX declarations.
+As a result, all JSX-generated elements must be explicitly cast to the correct class for proper HTML type handling.
+The same applies to elements created with the HTML helper function.

 Did this doc help you?